Zaneham/SLATEC/README.md

 # SLATEC-Modern

+> **Verified on Period Hardware**: This modernisation is tested against authentic 1966 IBM FORTRAN G compilers running on emulated System/360 mainframes.
+The original SLATEC targeted IBM hexadecimal floating-point (base-16), which has fundamentally different precision characteristics than modern IEEE 754.
+Our test suite validates numerical correctness across both vintage and contemporary architectures.
+See [IBM360_TEST_RESULTS.md](IBM360_TEST_RESULTS.md) for details.

 Kia ora!
 Welcome to a complete modernisation of the SLATEC Common Mathematical Library, taking this 1990s FORTRAN 77 codebase into the modern Fortran era (2018+).

 ## What's the Story?